 One of the most important choices in dimension reduction is how many components to create.
 This is equivalent to choosing how many dimensions of the input data to reduce.
-Sometimes you may know how many components you need based on your intended analysis, for example, a machine-learning method that can only efficiently work with up to four variables.
+Sometimes you may know how many components you need based on your intended analysis, for example, a machine learning method that can only efficiently work with up to four variables.
 In other cases, you may want to use as many principal components as needed to maintain, for example, 90 percent of the total variance of the original data.
 In other situations, you may need a balance between minimizing the number of components and maximizing the percent of variance that is maintained.

 In both data reduction methods, for p analysis fields, the percent variance explained by the ith component is , where di is the eigenvalue of the ith component.
-Each sequential component maintains a smaller percent of the total variance than component before it.
+Each sequential component maintains a smaller percent of the total variance than the component before it.

 The number of components used by the tool depends on whether values are specified for the Minimum Number of Components and Minimum Percent Variance to Maintain parameters.

 - If one parameter is specified and the other is not, the value of the specified parameter determines the number of components.
 The number of components is equal to the smallest number needed to satisfy the specified minimum.

 - If both parameters are specified, the larger of the two resulting numbers of components is used.